Family: Apiaceae (Carrot Family)

 out-competes native plant species, reducing the amount of suitable habitat available for wildlife.
 Giant Hogweed dies back during the winter months, leaving bare ground that can lead to an increase in soil erosion on riverbanks and steep slopes.

 Giant Hogweed contains a substance within its sap that makes the skin sensitive to ultra violet light.
 This can result in severe burns to the affected areas, producing swelling and severe, painful blistering.
 Large, watery blisters usually appear 15 to 20 hours after contact with the sap and sunlight.
 Contact between the skin and the sap of this species occurs either through brushing against the bristles on the stem (as with a stinging nettle) or breaking the stem/leaves.
 In the event of contact with the sap of this plant, the skin should be covered to reduce the exposure to sunlight and washed IMMEDIATELY and thoroughly with soap and water.

-Biology & Spread: The inflorescence is a broad flat-topped umbel composed of many small white florets.
-Each inflorescence may attain a diameter of 2-1/2 feet.
-The florets produce large elliptic dry fruits marked with brown swollen resin canals up to 1 mm in diameter.
+Biology & Spread: Flowers are made up of 50-150 flower rays with small, white florets, that form into an umbrella-shaped flower.
+Each flower can grow up to 2-1/2 feet in diameter.
+Each flower ray produce large elliptic dry fruits marked with brown swollen resin canals up to 1 mm in diameter.
 It flowers from mid-June to mid-July and then produces large flattened elliptic dry seeds with approximately 1500 seeds per flower head.